stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ## Overview

-In this chapter we will replace the hard-coded triangle data in the shader with a _vertex buffer_, sometimes referred to as a _vertex buffer object_ or VBO.
+In this chapter we will replace the hard-coded triangle data in the shader with a _vertex buffer_ (also known as a _vertex buffer object_ or VBO).

 We will then transfer the vertex data to a _device local_ buffer (i.e. memory on the GPU) for optimal performance.